numfocus/gsoc/2017/proposals/sourav-singh.md

 ### May 1th - May 28th, **Community Bonding Period**

 Familiarize with the Core Developers of PyMC3, take a look at the Gaussian process model and discuss with mentors on the approach for the project.
-Fix some of the issues in PyMC3 code.
+Fix some of the issues in PyMC3 code like one mentioned [here](https://github.com/pymc-devs/pymc3/pull/1819).
 Write a detailed report on the same.

 ### May 29th - June 3rd
 Start work on improving Gaussian processes and Dirichlet Diffusion Trees.